a-hamdi/GPU/README.md

 - Continued exploring additional literature on data structures suitable for parallel computing, focusing on the use cases and performance implications of rope data structures in practical applications.

 ---
+## Day 21

+### File: `cuda_sgc.cu`
+**Summary:**
+Implemented a Stochastic Gradient Descent (SGD) algorithm in CUDA, focusing on optimizing calculations via shared memory and other performance tricks.
+This implementation is designed for linear regression, consisting of weight and bias updates, where the effectiveness of using CUDA's parallel computation capabilities significantly enhances the training speed.

+**Key Components:**
+1. **Compute Loss:**
+   - The kernel `compute_loss` calculates the predictions and corresponding squared loss for each data point.
+The predictions are calculated using an input matrix `X`, weights `W`, and bias `b`.

+2. **Compute Gradients:**
+   - The `compute_gradients` kernel computes the gradients of the loss with respect to weights and bias.
+It uses shared memory (`db_shared`) for the computation of bias gradients, reducing global memory access and improving performance.

+3. **Update Weights:**
+   - The `update_weights` kernel updates the weights and bias based on the calculated gradients and the learning rate.

+4. **Training Function:**
+   - `train_sgd` orchestrates the memory management, kernel launches, and data transfers between host and device for the entire training loop over a specified number of epochs.

+---

+### Reading:
+- Continued the exploration of optimization techniques for CUDA applications, focusing on strategies for improving kernel performance and reducing latency.
+- Reviewed literature on best practices for applying SGD and other optimization algorithms in machine learning frameworks, considering both theoretical and practical aspects.

+---

 ### Future challenges:
 - Day 15 - mandatory FA2-forward